azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ## Azure_Subscription_Config_ASC_Setup_SecurityContacts

 ### Display Name
-A security contact and alerts must be configured for your subscription
+Configure security contacts and alerts of medium severity or higher on your subscription

 ### Rationale
 Security contact information will be used by Microsoft to contact you if the Microsoft Security Response Center (MSRC) discovers that your customer data has been accessed by an unlawful or unauthorized party.